jupyterlite/cockle/README.md

 ## Testing

-The `test` directory contains playwright end-to-end tests which can be built and run as follows:
+The `test` directory contains unit tests and playwright integration tests which can be built and run as follows:

 ```bash
 cd test